-Based on her extensive research on conservative Christian women, Brasher is very clear on this.
-As she puts it (1998: 6), "[Although such women] insistently claimed that the proper relationship between a woman and her husband is one of submission, they consistently declared that this submission is done out of obedience to God not men and is supposed to be mutual, a relational norm observed by both spouses rather than a capitulation of one to the other ...
-Submission increases rather than decreases a woman's power within the marital relationship."
+[Although such women] insistently claimed that the proper relationship between a woman and her husband is one of submission, they consistently declared that this submission is done out of obedience to God not men and is supposed to be mutual,

 Divine creation has ordained that women and men are different types of beings.
 While they complement each other, each has distinctly different tasks to perform.
-Such sacred gender walls are experienced not as barriers but as providing and legitimating a space for women's action and power.
-Interfering with such action and power in this sphere is also interfering in God's plan (ibid.: 12-13).
+Such sacred gender walls are experienced not as barriers, but as providing and legitimating a space for women's action and power.
+Interfering with such action and power in this sphere is also interfering in God's plan (pp. 12-13).

 Echoes of this can be found in other times and in other nations.
-Thus, an activist within the British Union of Fascists-an anti-Semitic and proto-Nazi group before World War II-looked back on her involvement and said that her active membership demonstrated that she had always been "an independent, free thinking individual" (Gottlieb 2002: 40).
-This vision of independence and of what might be called 'counter-hegemonic thinking' connects with today's belief among conservative, religiously motivated home schoolers that the world and the public school have become too 'politically correct'.
+Thus, an activist within the British Union of Fascists-an anti-Semitic and proto-Nazi group before World War II-looked back on her activity and said that her active membership demonstrated that she had always been "an independent, free thinking individual" (Gottlieb, 2002, p.
+40).
+This vision of independence and of what might be called "counter-hegemonic thinking" is crucial not just then but now as well.
+It connects with today's belief among conservative religiously motivated home schoolers that the world and the school have become too "PC."
 Bringing conservative evangelical religion back to the core of schooling positions secular schooling as hegemonic.
 It enables rightist women to interpret their own actions as independent and free thinking-but always in the service of God.
 Let me say more about this here.